 There are four Local Nature Reserves in Gedling Borough:-

-Local Wildlife Sites are identified by the Nottinghamshire Biological and Geological Records Centre who review sites periodically to reflect updated evidence and can provide further information.
+Local Wildlife Sites (LWS) and Local Geological Sites (LGS) are identified by the Nottinghamshire Biological and Geological Records Centre who review sites periodically to reflect updated evidence and can provide further information.

 This is an area of woodland that has been wooded continuously since at least 1600AD.
 These natural assets are irreplaceable and provide vital habitats for notable species.
 The Forestry Commission provides a guide for assessing potential impacts on ancient woodland and veteran trees.